1) Can the Oregon Medical Marijuana Program (OMMP) refer me to a physician?

 At this time, the OMMP is not aware of any reciprocity agreements with any other states to honor the Oregon law.
-This includes even those states that have medical marijuana laws of their own, such as Washington and California.
 Because medical marijuana programs vary by state, you may want to contact the state you are traveling to for information on its laws.

 Yes.
-The OMMP does not give out lists of patients, caregivers, or growers.
-Law enforcement personnel may contact the OMMP or access the 24/7 Law Enforcement Data System (LEDS) only to verify a specific name or address of a patient, caregiver or person responsible for a growsite.
-The OMMP will tell law enforcement staff if the patient, caregiver, grower, or growsite address in question is registered, or if an application is in process.
+The names and addresses of OMMP participants are confidential and not subject to public disclosure.
+Law enforcement personnel may contact the OMMP or access the 24/7 Law Enforcement Data System (LEDS) only to verify a specific name or address of a patient, caregiver or grower.
+The OMMP will tell law enforcement staff if the patient, caregiver, grower, or grow site address in question is registered, or if an application is in process.
 The OMMP will disclose patient information to others only at the specific written request of the patient.
 The OMMP computer files are secure and paper files are kept locked when not in use.

 The OMMA states that employers are not required to accommodate employees who use medical marijuana.
 You may wish to consult an attorney about whether or not to tell your employer that you are a patient in the OMMP.
 A patient may contact the OMMP in writing to ask the program to release information about the patient’s registration to an employer.

-17) I live within 1,000 feet of a school, which is also known as a “drug free zone.”.
+18) I live within 1,000 feet of a school, which is also known as a “drug free zone.”
 Can I still grow and/or possess my medical marijuana where I live?

 The Oregon Medical Marijuana Act (OMMA) does not address this issue.
 You may wish to contact an attorney about this issue.